-And despite what you may have read on many popular vegan blogs and YouTube channels, the research on conversion of ALA to DHA is mixed, with many papers showing only minuscule amounts of ALA converting to DHA in the body.
-In fact, some studies show a zero percent conversion from dietary ALA to DHA in the brain.8
+And despite what you may have read on many popular vegan blogs and YouTube channels, the research on conversion of ALA to DHA is mixed, as many papers only discuss minuscule amounts of ALA converting to DHA in the body.
+In fact, some studies show a zero percent conversion from dietary ALA to DHA in the brain.
+8

 Differences in omega-3 metabolism

-What we’re learning is that the body’s ability to get enough DHA from plants, like chia seeds and walnuts, is driven by genetics.
-Variants in the FADS1 gene represent part of the dividing line, with carriers of the G allele for rs174537 doing a better job of getting DHA after eating ALA and carriers of the T allele having more trouble.9
+The body’s ability to get enough DHA from plants, like chia seeds and walnuts, is driven by genetics.
+Variants in the FADS1 gene represent part of the dividing line, with carriers of the G allele for rs174537 doing a better job of getting DHA after eating ALA and carriers of the T allele having more trouble.
+9

 But don’t celebrate just yet if you have good “vegan genes.”